The tragic story of Keith Emerson’s death

-Founder and keyboardist of legendary progressive rock trio Emerson, Lake & Palmer, Keith Emerson left us at 71 in 2016.
+Founder and keyboardist of legendary progressive rock trio Emerson, Lake & Palmer, Keith Emerson left us at the age of 71 back in 2016 in a tragic way.
 Born on November 2, 1944 in the city of Yorkshire, the musician received his education in classical music.
 After discovering the Hammond organ and the Moog synth in his teens, Emerson became one of the greatest keyboard players of his generation.
-Before founding Emerson, Lake and Palmer, he played at Nice.
+Before founding Emerson, Lake and Palmer, he in the band Nice.

 The cause of death of keyboardist Keith Emerson has been confirmed as suicide.
 According to the coroner, who made the musician’s autopsy in Los Angeles, Emerson shot himself in the head with a firearm.
 The tests also showed that he suffered from a heart problem.

 Police were already investigating the case as a possible suicide.
 The 71-year-old keyboard player suffered from chronic pain, which disrupted his career and made him depressed.

 In an interview with Billboard, Keith Emerson’s girlfriend Mari Kawaguchi, that found the body after returning to their shared apartment in Santa Monica, California, talked about the possible motives that led him to this point.